Why Does AI Forget What You Told It?

 How do I know when I've hit the context limit?

 The model's responses shift tone, contradict earlier instructions, or lose track of details you set earlier.
-Use PromptQuorum's context overflow check before sending β it warns you if you're approaching the limit.
+Use a token counting tool β most providers offer a free tokeniser β to check your prompt size before sending.

 How does context window size affect VRAM for local models?